Ko-fi/kofi-wordpress-button/Readme.txt

 = 1.4.0 =
 * Introduced donation button and donation panel blocks
 * Tested with WordPress 7.0
-* Button classic widget now displays regardless of whether a description was provided, the description was previously required
+* Button classic widget now displays correct settings regardless of whether a description was provided.
+The default configuration would previously display if the description was not provided.

 = 1.3.10 =
 * Tested with WordPress 6.9